FeastFinder/Menu/README.md

 }
 ```

-### DELETE /api/:businessId/menu
+### DELETE /api/:listing/menu
-- Deletes the menu for a given business id
+- Deletes the menu for a given listing id.
 - Returns the deleted data object if successful.

 ```sh